ThomasRutzer/mntns/README.md

 ### Build Setup

-It´s open source, so if you really want to check at Code on your own, here are some tips:
+It's open source, so if you really want to check at Code on your own, here are some tips:

 ``` bash